tychonievich/cso1-s2022/markdown/index.md

 - Practice quite a bit of C coding and using the C standard library.
 - Discuss how security and social topics are related to these ideas.

-For the sake of conversing with those familiar with our other course offerings, this course covers the assembly-and-C half of CS 2150 "Program and Data Representation";
+For the sake of conversing with those familiar with our previous course offerings, this course covers the assembly-and-C half of CS 2150 "Program and Data Representation";
 the basics of ECE 2330 "Digital Logic Design";
 and the first part of CS 3330 "Computer Architecture";